 This is a foundation that supports the needs of the poor, both directly and indirectly.
 It provides community enrichment grants for new and existing programs, Caritas grants for basic needs, and collaboration for ministry grants to support Catholic Nuns who help the poor.
 However, this foundation does not fund capital campaigns, multi-year grants, scholarships or anything outside the state of South Carolina.

 Grants are made biannually for community enrichment grants, with deadlines for pre-applications the first Tuesday of February and the first Tuesday of August.
 Caritas application deadlines are the first Tuesdays of April and October, and Catholic Nun organization grants are awarded once per year and typically accepted in early summer.
-You can apply for a grant on each of these program area’s webpages.
+Grant seekers can apply for a grant on each of these program area’s webpages.

 In addition to these grantmaking areas, the foundation has also provided flood relief to communities affected by flooding in South Carolina.
 One of its initiatives is kinship care, as over 50,000 grandparents have primary responsibility for their grandkids in South Carolina.
 Another initiative supports immigrant families, which represent about 5 percent of the state’s population.
 Most immigrants in the state come from Latin America and many live below the poverty line.
 The foundation also supports fatherhood through an initiative that aims to reduce poverty through involved fathers.